 High Band (upper) 11700-12750 MHz

-Carrier frequency (transponder) - heterodyne Frequency = intermediate frequency
+For the Ku band: carrier frequency (transponder) - heterodyne frequency = intermediate frequency.

-A 22 kHz signal is a sub-band switching signal.
-When 22 kHz is on, the upper range (High Band) is taken and in the absence of this signal, respectively, the lower (Low Band).
-In case of universal Converter this option is not active, the selection is made automatically depending on the selected frequency.
+The 22 kHz signal is a sub-band switching signal.
+When 22 kHz is turned on, the High Band is taken and in the absence of this signal, respectively, the lower band.
+In the case of universal Converter-selection is automatic depending on the selected frequency.